johnstonskj/rust-atelier/atelier-core/README.md

 This crate is the foundation for the Atelier set of crates, and provides the following components:

-1. The model structures themselves that represents a Smithy model, this is the in-memory representation shared by all Atelier crates and tools.
+1. The model structures themselves that represents a Smithy model This is the in-memory representation shared by all Atelier crates and tools.
 1. The model builder structures that allow for a fluent and easy construction of a core model.
 1. The prelude model containing the set of shapes defined in the Smithy specification.